Three Reasons to Choose Yoga Teacher Training in India

 “Nowadays, the practice of yoga stops with just asanas.
 Very few even attempt dharana and dhyana (deeper meditation) with seriousness.
 There is a need to search once more and reestablish the practice and value of yoga in modern times.”

 In India, customs and etiquettes of traditional yogic living are prevalent in society and observed in everyday life.
-These include daily prayer rituals, vegetarianism, the recognition of karma, the divine melodies of kirtan, the therapeutic traditions of Ayurveda, the role and influence of Hinduism and the study of spiritual texts such as the Bhagavad Gita and The Upanishads.
-Teachers there have either been immersed in this spiritual life since childhood or are always surrounded by it and have adopted yogic principles as a lifestyle, instead of a profession or a trend.
+These include daily prayer rituals, vegetarianism, the recognition of karma, the divine melodies of kirtan, the therapeutic traditions of Ayurveda, the role and influence of religion and the study of spiritual texts such as the Bhagavad Gita and The Upanishads.
+People there have either been immersed in this spiritual life since childhood or are always surrounded by it and have adopted yogic principles as a lifestyle, instead of a profession or a trend.
 Therefore, becoming a certified Teacher of Yoga directly from the birthplace of yoga itself not only increases the value of its title anywhere in the world, but also ensures a stamp of its authenticity.

 3India is Yoga